9 Benefits Of Being A Per Diem Nurse (PRN nurse)

 Additional recommended reading: 8 Things I Wish I Knew Before I Became A Nurse

-Some per diem nurses work for two different hospitals at the same time.
-Therefore, if they end up getting canceled to work at one hospital, they can call the staffing office at their other hospital to see if they have any nursing needs.
-Often, they do, and you can work that day and not lose income.
+One of the best benefits of a per diem nursing career is that PRN nurses can work between different hospitals at the same time.
+This often works well because if they end up getting canceled at one hospital, they can call the staffing office at their other hospital to see if they have any per diem nursing needs.

 Working parents understand the need for flexible scheduling.
-If your child (or yourself) become ill the day or two before a per diem shift, then you have an opportunity to cancel yourself ahead of time.
-You don’t need to worry about whether or not you have a vacation or sick time saved up.
+If your child (or yourself) becomes ill the day or two before a per diem work shift, then you have an opportunity to cancel yourself ahead of time.
+You don’t need to worry about whether or not you have enough paid vacation time or sick time saved up.

-Nurses who can be flexible and open to additional learning opportunities may find that they have more opportunities than ever to work.
-When you have experience working in several different nursing specialties, then you have a decreased chance of being canceled and not making any money that day.
-Per diem nursing can provide nurses with increased job stability and add valuable work experience for your resume.
+Nurses who can be flexible and want mental stimulation may find that they have more opportunities than ever to work.
+When you have experience working in multiple facilities and several different nursing specialties, then you have a decreased chance of being canceled and not making any extra money for that day.
+Having experience in many different per diem nursing jobs can provide increased job stability and add valuable work experience to your resume.

-For per diem nurses, there is no need to put in vacation time, because it is possible to build vacation time right into your schedule.
+For per diem employees of nurses, there is no need to ask for paid vacation because it is possible to build vacation time right into your schedule.
+So go ahead and book that summer vacation!

-For example, full-time nurses often work three 12-hour shifts a week.
+For example, full-time per diem nurses often work three 12-hour shifts a week.
 You can schedule yourself to work on Sunday, Monday, and Tuesday one week, and then on Thursday, Friday, and Saturday of the next week.
-That leaves you with eight days off in-between your shifts to hop on a plane for a week’s vacation.
+That leaves you with eight days off in between your shifts to hop on a plane for a week’s vacation.

-Many nurses who only want to work part-time, appreciate the option to work as a per diem nurse.
-Whether you have small children at home or you have other side careers that you are persuing, per diem nursing allows you to have that flexibility without altogether leaving the bedside, or your profession, behind.
+Many nurses who only want to work part-time appreciate the option to work in per diem nursing.
+Whether you have small children at home, want a better work-life balance, or have other side careers that you are pursuing, per diem nursing allows you to have that flexibility without altogether leaving the bedside, or your profession, behind.

-As nurses get closer to retirement, some may choose to work a little less and spend more quality time with grandchildren.
-If that is the case, then per diem, nursing is a great option.
-You can keep your foot in the nursing industry, keep your skills and knowledge sharp, continue to bring in some income, while also having time to dedicate to the other passions in your life.
+As nurses get closer to retirement, some may choose to work a little less.
+If that is the case, then per diem nursing work is a great option.
+You can keep your foot in the nursing industry, keep your nursing skills and knowledge sharp, and continue to bring in some income while also having time to dedicate to the other passions in your life.

 In conclusion